currawong-project/libcw/notes.md

 ### TODO:

+- Is it possible to create a processor where the output ports are defined by a cfg contained as part of the processor instance description?
+The current solution is the 'msg_table' approach.
+Can this approach be improved so that it is codeless - as opposed to having to create a processor in proc_dict_cfg.
+  Techniques used by User-defined-procs might offer one path - the idea being to create a class_desc at compile time.

 - Check for duplicate field labels.
 Particularly when using a base record.
   It's easy to declare a field named 'midi' and then inherit a record with a field named 'midi' - this is a crash bug.